markcheret/footnotes/readme.txt

 == Changelog ==

 = 2.6.0 =
-- Adding: Tooltips: make display work purely by style rules for AMP compatibility, thanks to @milindmore22 and @westonruter code contributions.
 - Adding: Reference container: get expanding and collapsing to work also in AMP compatibility mode, thanks to @westonruter code contribution.
+- Bugfix: Reference container: apply web semantics to improve readability for assistive technologies, thanks to @derivationfr issue report and code contribution.
+- Adding: Tooltips: make display work purely by style rules for AMP compatibility, thanks to @milindmore22 code contribution.
+- Bugfix: Tooltips: AMP tooltips: enable accessibility by keyboard navigation, thanks to @westonruter code contribution.
+- Bugfix: Tooltips: Alternative tooltips: add missing accessibility, thanks to @derivationfr issue report.
 - Bugfix: Tooltips: Styling: Background color: empty default value to adopt theme background, thanks to 4msc bug report.
 - Update: Documentation: Readme.txt: comment line below the 'Stable Tag' field to warn that this field is (unintuitively) parsed for release configuration.
 - Update: Documentation: Readme.txt: informative 'Version' field in sync with 'Version' in 'footnotes.php' for bugfix versions available ahead of the Stable Tag.